Introduction

 Panic Policy

-, its our goal that any issues should be highlighted in debug builds, but not in release builds.
+The framework makes liberal use of debug only panics, but is very careful about panics in release! its our goal that any issues should be highlighted in debug builds, but not in release builds.
 On release builds natrix will silently fail in many cases, this is to ensure that the framework does not panic in production.

 When does Natrix panic (in debug builds)?